 What challenge(s) do our clients face?

-The Third Sector is a broad term for an industry made of many different players.
-Over the past 26 years, we have worked with NGOs, public bodies (such as hospitals and education institutions) and tackling a range of technical needs in different geographies.
+The third sector is an umbrella term for an industry comprised of diverse public and private sector players.
+Over the past 26 years, we have worked with NGOs and public bodies, such as hospitals and educational institutions, to tackle a range of technical needs in different geographies.

-While the specific needs of each client depend very much on their context and role in society, there are common challenges that we see across the Third Sector:
+While the specific needs of each client depend to a great degree on their respective context and role in society, we have seen some common challenges across the third sector:

-- Mid-term focus: We have often seen that there is a challenge in implementing complex transformational projects – driving long-term thinking, maintaining buy-in across key stakeholders, and guaranteeing the necessary resources.
+- Medium-term focus: There are often challenges in implementing complex transformational projects – driving long-term thinking, maintaining buy-in across key stakeholders and guaranteeing the required resources.

-- Limited resources and need for consensus: Typically, all third sector entities work on a constrained budget and with limited resources, which must be divided between different causes and teams based on urgency and buy-in.
-This creates an extensive decision-making process, as there is a need to build consensus across a wide number of stakeholders over time and secure support, even before the project can go ahead.
+- Limited resources and need for consensus: Typically, all third sector entities work on a constrained budget and with limited resources that must be divided among different causes and teams based on urgency and buy-in.
+This demands extensive decision-making processes resulting from the need to build consensus across a large number of stakeholders over time and secure support, even before a project can go ahead.

-- Friction or limited experience working with consultancies: In some countries, we have worked in, the use of an external service provider with a market-oriented mindset, can seem incoherent with particular beliefs or public image.
-Even though this could lead to savings in the long run, and relieves human resource pressure internally, it can create a difficult entry angle to begin building collaboratively.
+- Friction or limited experience working with consultancies: In some of the countries Integration has worked, the use of an external service provider with a market-oriented mindset can seem at odds with particular principles or a public image.
+Even though this solution could lead to savings in the long run and relieve pressure on internal human resources, this may pose a difficult entry angle to begin building collaboratively.

 How do we help?

-Our combination of technical specialists and understanding of how to navigate the third sector enables us to build consensus, traction and deliver results.
+Our technical specialists and their understanding of how to navigate the third sector enables Integration to build consensus, ensure traction and deliver results.

 Beyond the complexities of the environment, the technical needs and individual contexts vary widely throughout the third sector.
-With our deep expertise across disciplines and understanding of how to navigate in different political and geographical realities, we enjoy supporting teams to drive long term change.
-We bring to our clients:
+Our established multi-disciplinary expertise and understanding of how to navigate different political and geographical realities allows Integration to support teams drive long-term change.
+We offer our clients the following:

-Technical depth and specialized teams: Our structure of working in practices with tried-and-tested methodologies allows us to combine the necessary technical ingredients to deliver end-to-end solutions.
-We are able to understand the specificities and needs of a situation, and leverage subject matter experts and best practices from industry to develop a robust and tailor-made approach.
+Technical depth and specialized teams: Our approach of working with tried-and-tested methodologies allows us to effectively combine the necessary technical ingredients that deliver the needed end-to-end solutions.
+We evaluate and understand the specificities and needs of the given situation, leveraging our subject-matter experts and best practices from the industry to develop a robust and tailor-made approach.

-Unbiased opinion, with an understanding of your reality: As an external partner, we are positioned to give a recommendation based on data and real-world evidence, initially without considering political decisions.
-Once we develop a technical recommendation, we can adjust them to the political environment, knowing the impact of each one of the adjustments on the recommendation.
-This provides our clients with the knowledge to define the best path for both your immediate context and longer-term objectives.
+An objective opinion that understands your reality: As an external partner, we are well positioned to provide unbiased recommendations based on data and real-world evidence.
+Once a technical recommendation has been developed, we can adjust it according to the political environment at hand.
+This knowledge allows our clients to define the best path for their immediate context and longer-term objectives.

-Collaborative building to generate buy-in: We engage the team at all levels to generate buy-in from the start, ensuring all knowledge is captured and expectations are levelled, to build effective solutions with consensus and backing from those who will lead the day-to-day.
+Collaborative building to generate buy-in: We engage the team at all levels to generate buy-in from the start, ensuring that all knowledge is being captured and that expectations are levelled.
+This lets us build effective solutions based on consensus and backing from those who will lead the day-to-day business.

-Integration’s track record in the Third Sector crosses geographies and clients.
-A selection of recent clients includes:
+Integration’s track record in the third sector crosses geographies and clients is diverse.
+Some of our recent clients include:

-State Secretaries of Education and specific NGOs supporting Public Education in Brazil asked for support from Integration in the expansion of Full-Time Education (FTE) model in multiple Brazilian states.
-Compared to standard Part-Time Education, FTE is significantly more expensive, requiring additional infrastructure to increase not only capacity in the network, but provide amenities such as libraries and canteens.
-The challenge was how to design a model that fitted the reality of each state to ensure adoption and optimize costs of expansion to meet local investment restrictions.
+Various state secretaries of education and a number of NGOs supporting public education in Brazil asked Integration for support in expanding the full-time education (FTE) model in several states in Brazil.
+Compared to standard part-time education, FTE is significantly more expensive, requiring additional infrastructure to increase not only capacity in the network but also provide facilities such as libraries and cafeterias.
+The challenge was how to design a model that matched the reality of each state to ensure adoption and to optimize the cost of expansion in line with local investment restrictions.

-Integration worked together with NGOs and government stakeholders to balance the equation through examination of both halves: first understanding the reality of each state – the current model in place, education KPIs, and local budget for investment – and second the cost of converting current PTE schools to FTE – using a tailor-made simulator considering local restrictions and directives.
-By combining the objectives and needs per state with the cost of implementation in that specific context, we could prepare different expansion scenarios together with the Client team to meet the target within budget, and detail out a full implementation plan for the chosen option to ensure feasibility, tracking, and targets for execution.
+Integration worked with the NGOs and government stakeholders to balance the equation by examining two key aspects: first, understanding the reality of each state – the current model in place, education KPIs and the local investment budget – and, second, identifying the cost of converting current PTE schools to the FTE model, using a tailor-made simulator considering local restrictions and directives.
+By combining the objectives and needs of each state with the cost of implementation in the specific context, Integration worked with the client’s tine to put together different expansion scenarios to achieve the target within budget.
+We also created a full implementation plan for the chosen option to ensure feasibility, tracking and targets for execution.

-Together with stakeholders from both the government and NGOs, we defined a clear scenario to meet expansion targets in a way that respected local needs and priorities, and budget restrictions.
-We detailed all necessary actions required to reduce cost and capture earnings – for example, modelling the optimal class organization to minimize the number of professors – and ensured the government responsible parties were well-prepared to implement changes.
-We generated buy-in from key individuals to ensure the longevity of the project and supported the local team to understand and drive the implementation plan over the coming years.
+Together with stakeholders from both the government and NGOs, we defined a clear scenario to meet expansion targets in a way that respected local needs, priorities and budget restrictions.
+We detailed all of the necessary actions required to reduce cost and capture earnings, e.g. modelling optimal class organization to minimize the number of teachers, and ensured the responsible government parties were well-prepared to implement the changes.
+We generated buy-in from key individuals to ensure the longevity of the project and supported the local team in understanding and driving the implementation plan over the coming years.

-In a state of Brazil, the set-up time for new businesses had been steadily increasing and had reached around 500 days for organizations requiring specific licenses related to health surveillance, environmental practice and fire safety.
+In one state in Brazil, the time required to set-up a new business had been steadily increasing over time, reaching around 500 days for organizations requiring specific licenses related to health surveillance, environmental regulations and fire safety.

-In comparison, other Brazilian states had processes lasting less than 30 days.
-With this disparity, the state was losing organizations to neighboring states, and generating dissatisfaction with local entrepreneurs.
-Integration was asked to support in reducing the process to 30 days, with the wider objective of becoming a reference in Brazil as a whole.
+In comparison, the same processes in other Brazilian states took less than 30 days.
+Facing this disadvantage, the state was losing businesses to neighboring states and generating dissatisfaction among local entrepreneurs.
+Integration was asked to support the state government in reducing this process to 30 days, with a broader objective of turning into a reference for Brazil as a whole.

-We began by mapping the end-to-end process, identifying the stages which required a higher time investment, and bottlenecks (such as the Fire Department, which consumed 420 days) to redesign a more effective process overall.
+We began by mapping the end-to-end process, identifying the stages which required a higher time investment and bottlenecks – such as the Fire Department, which demanded 420 days – to design a more effective overall process.

-Simultaneously, we built a mechanism by which businesses could be segmented, considering type of work and risk involved, and matched with the elements of the process that were truly necessary to them.
-By reducing the number of businesses requiring the full set of approvals (for example, law firms requiring fewer certifications than factories), we reduced the pressure on certain steps, and provided a faster route for lower risk organizations.
+We simultaneously created a mechanism through which businesses could be segmented considering the type of work and risks involved.
+This segmentation could be used to identify the elements of the set-up process that were truly applicable to them.
+By reducing the number of businesses requiring the full set of approvals – law firms, for example, requiring fewer certifications than factories – we reduced pressure on certain steps and provided a faster route for lower-risk organizations.

-We defined the new processes based on future company risk level, creating separate paths for low and high-risk businesses, and prepared scenarios according to legislation adjustments.
-The average opening time improved from 480 days to less than 30 days in low risk organizations, leveraging automation, and 60 days for high risk businesses.
+We defined the new processes based on future company risk level, creating separate paths for low and high-risk businesses, and prepared scenarios according to adjustments in legislation.
+The average opening time improved from 480 days to less than 30 days for low-risk organizations by leveraging automation and 60 days for high-risk businesses.